gzigzigzeo/sidekiq-grouping/README.md

 ...
 ```

-This jobs will be performed as a single job with the single argument containing:
+This jobs will be grouped into a single job which will be performed with the single argument containing:

 ```ruby
 [